1. Stopped By The Police On The Street, Now What?

 Once arrested, the police must give you a reasonable opportunity to secure legal assistance and allow you to call your attorney and talk to them.
 You may choose not to give any information in absence of your attorney, except for your name and address.

-If you are at the police station voluntarily for a crime that has been committed, you still have the right to consult with a legal practitioner and to be promptly informed of this right.
+If you are at the police station of your own free will for a crime that has been committed, you still have the right to consult with a lawyer and to be promptly informed of this right.
 You have the right to a lawyer from the time you are regarded by the police as a suspect in a criminal investigation.

-If you cannot afford a lawyer, you are entitled to have a lawyer arranged for you by the government at its expense, You may also get in touch with Legal Aid South Africa (https://legal-aid.co.za/) who may provide you with legal advice and representation for free.
+If you cannot afford a lawyer, you are entitled to have a lawyer arranged for you by the government at the government's expense, You may also get in touch with Legal Aid South Africa (https://legal-aid.co.za/) who may provide you with legal advice and representation for free.

 a.
 What if I am just a witness?